cybercongress/cybercongress/agreement.md

 The blockchain technology opened the opportunity for developments which was impossible before.
 By this agreement, we define cyber•Congress as a sovereign self-funded community of scientists, developers, engineers and craftsmen who create the foundation for the new kind of existence.

 ## Mission
-Helping spices to evolve
+Helping species to evolve

 ## Goals
 - Build strong scientific foundation behind cybereconomy
-- Provide abundant access to information on transactions for all spices
+- Provide abundant access to information on transactions for all species
 - Build incentivization system for open-source communities of creators
 - Make decentralized consensus infrastructure usable, scalable, performant and cheap
 - Develop hardware interfaces and software protocols for ubiquitous, private and uncensored communications